robertahunt/specify7-wiki/Darwin-Core-Archive-Publishing.md

 ### Query stanzas

 The query stanzas within the DwCA definition are meant to be generated with the assistance of the Specify 7 query builder.
-After a query has been defined, tested, and saved through the query builder, it can be used as the basis for a query stanza.
-There is an *export* button in the edit dialog that appears when the pencil icon next to query name is clicked.
-The *export* button will open a dialog containing XML that can be copy-pasted into an editor for inclusion in a DwCA definition.
+After a Specify query has been defined, tested, and saved using the query builder, it can be used as the basis for a query stanza.
+There is an **export** button in the edit dialog that appears when the pencil icon next to query name is clicked.
+The **export** button will open a dialog containing XML that can be copy-pasted into an editor for inclusion in a DwCA definition.

+After the XML export of the query has been copied, the Specify query can be deleted, if so desired.

 #### Example query export